tresorit/ZeroKit-NodeJs-backend-sample/README.md

 ### Environmental variables
 Some of the applications behaviour can be controlled by environmental variables:
-- ZKITCONFIGFILENAME: if you want to use a different configuration file (i.e. for testing) you can set up a path relative to the project root here
+- ZKIT_CONFIG_FILE: if you want to use a different configuration file (i.e. for testing) you can set up a path relative to the project root here
 - DEBUG: verbose logging can be controlled by setting this to different values, turning on all logging by "ZeroKit-backend-sample:*"
 - PORT: defines the port the server is listening on (3000 by default)